Efficient Feature-based Image Registration by Mapping Sparsified Surfaces

 The rest of this paper is organized as follows.
 In Section \ref{previous}, we review the literature on image and triangular mesh registration.
-In Section \ref{contribution}, we highlight the contribution of our work.
 Our proposed method is explained in details in Section \ref{main}.
 In Section \ref{experiment}, we demonstrate the effectiveness of our approach with numerous real images.
 The paper is concluded in Section \ref{conclusion}.